 What happens to a 401(k) when I switch jobs?

 You don't have to break up with your retirement plan when you and your employer part ways.
-You have several options for what to do with old 401(k)s: keeping your money where it is if your plan allows this, moving it to a rollover IRA, transferring it to your new 401(k), or taking a withdrawal.
+You have several options for what to do with old 401(k)s: keeping your money where it is if your plan allows this, rolling it over to an IRA, transferring it to your new 401(k), or taking a withdrawal.
 Each has its pros and cons, which we cover in our guide to 401(k) rollovers.